 - Internet connection on your Android device

-Before you can start using the Android Device Manager however you have to make sure that you are logged in to your Google Account on your phone and your computer.
+Before you can start using the Android Device Manager however, you have to make sure that you are logged in to your Google Account on your phone and your computer.
 You can log in on your phone by simply opening your Settings on your Android device and by tapping on Accounts.
-From there you can log in to your existing Google Account.
+From there, you can log in to your existing Google Account.

-After the security app has been installed to your Android device, you can refresh the webpage on your computer so it reflects the change.
+After the security app has been installed to your Android device, you can refresh the webpage on your computer, so it reflects the change.

-Clicking Ring will enable you to ring your device and that can be useful in scenarios whereby you misplace your phone in your house or cannot currently find it.
+Clicking Ring will enable you to ring your device, and that can be useful in scenarios whereby you misplace your phone in your house or cannot currently find it.
 This however is dependent on whether your phone is connected to the internet.

-The Android Device Manager did track where I was accurately and when I was connected to the internet the ring feature also worked as well.
-I haven’t tried the erase however as that would mean losing all my data but that should also work.
+Find My Device/Android Device Manager did track where I was accurately and when I was connected to the internet the ring feature also worked as well.
+I haven’t tried the “Erase” feature however, as that would mean losing all my data, but that should also work.